 About the Program

-Modeled after the Hevruta Gap-Year program, HevrutaAmerica will provide an intensive online cohort experience for approximately 25 participants during the fall and spring semesters of the 2020-2021 school year.
+Modeled after the Hevruta Gap-Year program, HevrutaAmerica will provide an intensive online cohort experience for approximately 25 participants during the 2020-2021 school year.
 The program will revolve around the theme of ‘the Jewish future,’ and each semester will have a broad sub-theme enabling a multidisciplinary, ideas-based curriculum around the major questions facing the Jewish people today: Israel, American Jewish identity, Jewish community and its values, and courageous leadership.